CamDavidsonPilon/lifelines/docs/Examples.rst

 Transforming observational data into survival-table format
 ##########################################################

-Perhaps you are interested in viewing the survival table given some durations and censorship vectors.
+Perhaps you are interested in viewing the survival table given some durations and censoring vectors.

 .. code:: python